AsadRaza98/Clinician-in-the-Loop-AI-Depression-Detector/README.md

 3) Type 'npm start'

 Note: Replace 'C:\Users\hp\Downloads\' with the local path where you have downloaded the code folder named 'AI_Systems_Project'

+A Working Demo Tutorial video is present in the repository to show how to run the project
 ---

 ## Disclaimer